 Political Differences: The New Dealbreaker for Teen Relationships

-By DILAN BELOW with SAMIAH FARDOUS and SMITA SADEK
+By DILAN BELOW

 They say opposites attract, but does that apply to politics?
 Sixty years ago, race and religion were the main dividing lines in our country when it came to who people picked to be their friends, neighbors, and romantic partners.
 Now, those dealbreakers have shifted to politics.

 A March Argus poll of Midwood students showed similar results, with 78% of Hornets open to dating someone outside of their race but only 20% of female students willing to date someone who supported Donald Trump.
 (Male students demonstrated greater flexibility, with 69% stating they would date a Republican and 60% open to dating a Trump supporter.)
-This disparity suggests that young people in general, but especially Gen Z women, view political differences as reflective of core values, not just simple policy disagreements.
+This disparity suggests that young people in general, but especially young women, view political differences as reflective of core values, not just simple policy disagreements.

 So why has political affiliation become a key factor in dating?
 And why do liberal women, in particular, prioritize politics when choosing a partner?